ethereum-oasis-op/baseline/docs/baseline-protocol-code/branch-naming.md

 *feature/BLIP-#-repo-branch-standards* - related BLIP-#.

-Note: *When working on a branch that covers multiple issues and\or bugs, use the main one for the name of the branch but make sure to link all of the affected issues before merging the PR.*
+Note: *When working on a branch that covers multiple issues or blips, use the main one for the name of the branch but make sure to link all related ones before merging the PR.*

 ## Bugs